morristech/developer.sketchapp.com/_guides/cocoascript.md

 The following steps are taken when converting a selector name to the JavaScript property name:

-* All colons are converted to underscores.
+* All colons are converted to underscores (the latest underscore is optional).
 * Each component of the selector is concatenated into a single string with no separation.

-As such, a selector such as `executeOperation:withObject:error:` is converted to the function name `executeOperation_withObject_error_()`.
+As such, a selector such as `executeOperation:withObject:error:` is converted to the function name `executeOperation_withObject_error()`.

 For example, if you want to open a File Picker panel, you can use the [NSOpenPanel](https://developer.apple.com/documentation/appkit/nsopenpanel?language=objc) class: